EJournal Transition (Ongoing)

-This is the fifth year of an on-going initiative to migrate to e-only format journals that we currently purchase in print and online.
+This is the sixth year of an on-going initiative to migrate to e-only format journals that we currently purchase in print and online.
+Scroll down for lists (spreadsheets) of affected titles.
 This migration effort developed out of several concerns the Emory libraries face:

 - the crisis faced in providing space/housing print collections;